-The Grid-Responsive Incentive Design Public Institutions and Healthcare Program (GRID-PIH) is available to specific San Diego Gas & Electric (SDG&E) commercial customer subsegments.
-The Program uses a market access approach that works with Aggregators to offer various services that best fit with what customers require to advance energy efficiency projects.
-GRID-PIH aligns incentives with SDG&E's grid needs using an incentive rate structure based on the Total System Benefit (TSB) realized by a customer project.
-Aggregators receive incentives for system benefits they deliver to SDG&E's grid, as assessed by the population-based Normalized Metered Energy Consumption (NMEC) measurement approach and supplemented by site-based NMEC when appropriate.
+The Grid-Responsive Incentive Design Lodging Program ("GRID-Lodging" or "the Program") is a resource acquisition energy efficiency (EE) program available to the Lodging (Hotels and Motels) subsectors of the commercial sector in the San Diego Gas & Electric (SDG&E) service territory.
+The Program uses a market access (MAP) approach that works with Aggregators to offer various services that best fit with what customers require to advance energy efficiency projects.
+GRID-Lodging aligns incentives with grid needs using a rate structure based on Total System Benefit (TSB).
+Incentives are paid only for savings that are delivered to the grid as determined by the population-based Normalized Metered Energy Consumption (NMEC) measurement approach and supplemented by site-based NMEC, as appropriate.